Ways of working

 Who have we worked with to date?

-- Invitations were sent to over 450 people and over the three workshops held, 100 people attended and contributed to the discussions.
+- During the initial development of the Area Statement, Invitations were sent to over 450 people and over the three workshops held, 100 people attended and contributed to the discussions.
 We have developed the theme at those events and have been trying different ways to communicate with stakeholders to encourage continued involvement and interest in the local Area Statement

 Our stakeholder analysis

 From our initial stakeholder analysis, NRW identified 500 potential stakeholders with an interest in the Area Statement process in North West Wales.
-We recognise that stakeholder lists are dynamic and will change at different times throughout the process.
+We recognise that stakeholder lists are dynamic and will change at different times throughout the process, therefore we have relooked at gaps identified from engagement and we continue to update our master stakeholder lists.

 People and organisations to keep actively involved